Participation of women in the Olympics: Background

 In 1919, French translator and amateur rower, Alice Milliat initiated talks with the IOC and International Association of Athletics Federations with the goal of having women's athletics included at the 1924 Summer Olympics.
-After her request was refused, she organized the first "Women's Olympiad", hosted in Monte Carlo.
+After her request was refused, she organised the first "Women's Olympiad", hosted in Monte Carlo.
 This would become the precursor to the first Women's World Games.
 The event was seen as a protest against the IOC's refusal to include females in athletics and a message to their President Pierre de Coubertin who was opposed to women at the Olympics.
 Milliat went on to found the International Women's Sports Federation who organized the first Women's World Games.